 At home, we:

-- Reduce food waste by helping residents plan, store, eat, and compost food efficiently.
+- Reduce wasted food by helping residents plan, store, eat, and compost food efficiently.

 - Provide free drop-off of household hazardous waste to keep toxins out of the landfill.